Frequently Asked Questions

 Why can’t we keep the prices extremely low?

 The cost of very low priced clothing is the cost of someone not being paid enough, as their industries are not regulated.
 For example, India has a strict caste system where millions of women are unable to escape poverty.
 They are then often exploited by the factory owners, because they are so desperate for work.
 They often work for 15 cents a day, which is grossly less than a livable wage in India.
-We have extensive vetting conversations with factories in India, for this reason.
-We are always open to heart-centered, ethical practice leaders in any market.
-We fight for the health and well-being of all garment workers in the world, and do our very best to create products which won’t be tossed aside and sent to landfills.
+We produce only in Italy to preserve the Italian tradition and sartorial culture as well as contribute to life long products that are not tossed aside and sent to landfills.
 In addition to the economic impact of fast, cheap fashion, our earth is feeling the burden as well.
 We must all do our best each day to reduce waste in all ways that we can.

-We love creating products that people keep, we love working with vendors who are highly skilled and making a living wage, and we love working with brands who adhere to not only beauty, but the dignity of the persons who make the garments, and the happiness of those who wear them.
+We love creating products that people keep, we love working with our highly skilled team who makes a living wage, and we love working with brands who adhere to not only beauty, but the dignity of the persons who make the garments, and the happiness of those who wear them.
 We truly believe in karma.

 What’s the timeframe for a collection from concept to launch?